JSCSJSCS/home-assistant.github.io/source/developers/hassio/addon_tutorial.markdown

 ## {% linkable_title Step 2: Installing and testing your add-on %}

-Now comes the fun part, time to open the Hass.io UI and install and run your add-on.
+Now comes the fun part; time to open the Hass.io UI and install and run your add-on.

  - Open the Home Assistant frontend
  - Go to the Hass.io panel
- - On the top right click the shopping basket to go to the add-on store.
+ - On the top right, click the shopping basket to go to the add-on store.

 <p class='img'>
 <img src='/images/hassio/screenshots/main_panel_store_icon.png' />
 From the Hass.io main panel open the add-on store.
 </p>

- - On the top right click the refresh button
+ - On the top right, click the refresh button.
  - You should now see a new card called "Local" that lists your add-on!

 <p class='img'>